aica-wavelab/tech-crash-course/content/tutorials/1_intro_ml.md

 # Introduction to machine learning
 {: .no_toc}

+{: .note-title }
+> Important note
+>
+> This section contains the tutorials of the class and will be significantly updated until the beginning of the course.

 This chapter will teach you foundational concepts of machine learning (ML) through hands-on turorials.
 The first three chapters only use interactive applications, no programming skills are required.